Argentina Centennial

 The Argentina Centennial was celebrated on May 25, 1910.
 It was the 100th anniversary of the May Revolution, when viceroy Baltasar Hidalgo de Cisneros was ousted from office and replaced with the Primera Junta, the first national government.

 Context

-The year of 1910 was considered quite positive for Argentina, when the last century was seen in retrospective.
+The year 1910 was considered quite positive for Argentina, when the last century was seen in retrospective.
 Argentina had a well-established state, with no inner conflicts and national limits delimited.
 Besides, the main institutions –Army, public schools, post service, among others– were efficient.
 Through them the Government could advance to a vigorous nation, driven by the immigration, the growth of the agriculture and cattle and the external trade.
 People trusted the state even to mediate conflicts.